 There’s nothing quite like a solo adventure in an unfamiliar territory with nothing to do but explore.
 Honestly, it’s a little unnerving and at the same time uplifting.
 But, the frightening aspects of solo travel are exactly what make it so exciting and inspiring.
-And with all the inevitable challenges you’re going to face, traveling alone will also cultivate wisdom as well as foster mental toughness.
+And with all the inevitable challenges you’re going to face.

 Increased mental strength: the biggest benefit of solo travel

 One of the biggest upsides of traveling alone is the power it holds to stimulate psychological growth.
 After returning from a major solo trip, you are going to feel like your life has changed for the better.
 Not only will you come back home with a ton of new friends and pleasant memories, but you’ll also become wiser, smarter and mentally stronger.

 They can have a blast even when nobody’s around